botaojia/pygame/README.md

 # A space shooting game by Python+Pygame

+I implemented the game from scratch.
+All game graphics and sound effects are either created by myself, or modified using resources from https://opengameart.org/ etc.

 1. source code

 All python source code, images, sound resources are in the following folder pcc/source.